1 Policy Statement

 - hinder, disrupt or otherwise interfere with the operation or availability of,

-- enter, occupy, use or interfere with any SSE property or enable any other person to do so, without authorisation from SSE
+any SSE property or any property of any associate of SSE - enter, occupy, use or interfere with any SSE property or enable any other person to do so, without authorisation from SSE

 - possess, duplicate, use or provide other persons with access codes, keys, access cards, passwords or similar information or devices to any SSE property, without authorisation from SSE.